-A major emphasis of the student program at CEM is in the area of discipleship.
+A major emphasis of the CEM program is in the area of discipleship.
 A disciple is simply defined as one who is a “learner.”
 It is a term Jesus used often when He referred to those who were following Him.
 Out of a desire for each person to have fellowship with God and to experience abundant life, He told His followers to make disciples of all nations.

 It is our conviction that most of the problems that plague us as individuals are fundamentally spiritual.
 In order to bring healing to the whole person, we place great emphasis on discipleship.